jarrod-west/siqc/README.md

 When you want to delete the stacks, you'll first need to unassign the user and phone number.
 You can do that with `python3 -m deploy.teardown`.
 Note that this won't delete the stacks, you'll have to do that manually.

+#### Creating a Callback

+To create a callback simply run the start_outbound script with `python3 start_outbound.py`.

+To answer, ensure you have an agent assigned to the routing profile (if you ran the `setup` script above, this should already be done) and that the agent is in the Available state.

 ### Developing

 ### Requirements